bonells96/ForecastContraceptive/README.md

-# ForecastContraceptive
+# Forecast Consumption of Contraceptive products

-We aim to predict consumption (stock_distributed from "train.csv") for 10 contraceptives across 156 health service delivery sites in the public sector health system in Côte D’Ivore.
-The predictions should be made monthly for three months (July, August, September from 2019).
-You should give the output of the model you consider to be the best approach in a file with the same format as “SampleSubmission.csv”
+We  predicted a model tp forecast consumption (stock_distributed from "train.csv") for 10 contraceptives across 156 health service delivery sites in the public sector health system in Côte D’Ivore.

 The model trained with the best results on the validation set is: